Exploring the Void - Visuals & Floating (Part 1)

 I didn’t fall asleep as such but entered a deep meditative state akin to NREM sleep.
 I thoroughly enjoyed it, so much so that I became a member!
 I got the most out of the session by having no expectations, going with the flow and surrendering myself to the float.

 Apart from feeling totally relaxed, serene and as though a great weight had been lifted from my shoulders.
 I had an extremely animated and visual experience with my eyes closed and open.
 This included shapes, colours, patterns, faces and symbols.
 This was 8 years ago, since then I have had varying degrees of visuals whilst floating.
-From travelling through tunnels, hieroglyphics, colours and shapes through to lucid dreaming.
+From travelling through tunnels, hieroglyphics to colours and shapes.

 A number of people that have floated with us have had a range of visual experiences, this has mainly been different colours.
 On the rare occasion some people have seen more detailed visuals.
 Now this raises a few questions, which I will answer over two parts!